-One approach teams use to help coordinate and prioritize their work is Kanban, which helps teams split the work into pieces (each piece is a task) and then pull the work as capacity permits (rather than work being pushed into the process when requested).
+One approach teams use to help coordinate and prioritize their work is Kanban.
+Kanban helps teams split the work into pieces (each piece is a task).
+It also enables teams to pull the work as capacity permits (rather than work being pushed into the process when requested).

-Kanban provides a set of principles that helps teams be more agile by reducing their work-in-progress and enabling teams to re-prioritize tasks as needed (based on the results of previous tasks).
+Kanban provides a set of principles that helps teams be more agile.
+This agility comes by enabling teams to re-prioritize tasks as needed (based on the results of previous tasks).
 In short, Kanban’s two main principles are:

 - Visualize the flow – A Kanban board visually represents work via tasks that flow across named columns of increasing work completion

-- Minimize work-in-progress – Focus on completing tasks in progress, so that insight can be gained via completed tasks (to inform what might be useful future tasks)
+- Minimize work-in-progress – Focus on completing tasks in progress.
+Gain insight via completed tasks (to help prioritize future tasks).

 However, while useful, Kanban does not define how a team might coordinate and prioritize what to be done.
 So, a team that uses Kanban needs to define additional structure to help them, for example, prioritize tasks.

 Like CRISP-DM, Scrum was defined in the 1990s.
-Unlike CRISP, Scrum’s definition is updated frequently with the most release late in 2020 on scrumguides.org.
-Like Kanban, Scrum defines a coordination framework (i.e., how a team prioritizes tasks, and hence, helps them decide when to “loop back”).
+Unlike CRISP, Scrum’s definition is updated frequently with latest release in 2020 on scrumguides.org.
+Like Kanban, Scrum defines a coordination framework.
+In other words, Scrum defines how a team prioritizes tasks, and hence, helps them decide when to “loop back”.

 In fact, Scrum is the most popular team coordination framework for software development projects.
 Therefore, many people naturally think of using Scrum for data science projects.
 For example, Scrum defines meetings, roles, artifacts and a process to execute iterative fixed duration sprints.

 However, there are several challenges when using Scrum in a data science context.
-Most notably, it can be very difficult to estimate how long data science tasks will take, which makes sprint definition very challenging.
+Most notably, it can be very difficult to estimate how long data science tasks will take.
+This can make sprint definition very challenging.

 Data Driven Scrum

-Data Driven Scrum (DDS) is a newer framework that addresses many of the challenges encountered when using Scrum.
+A newer framework, Data Driven Scrum (DDS), addresses many of the challenges encountered when using Scrum is .

-DDS leverages some of the key aspects of the original scrum (such as roles), but defines an iteration framework that is much more applicable for data science projects.
-For example, iterations are not time-boxed, but rather, are defined by a small set of tasks (often an experiment or hypothesis), which has create, observe and analyze tasks.
+DDS leverages some of the key aspects of the original scrum (such as roles).
+However, DDS defines an iteration framework that is much more applicable for data science projects.
+For example, iterations are not time-boxed, but rather, are defined by completing a small set of tasks.
+Furthermore, each iteration needs to explicitly define create, observe and analyze tasks.

-Let’s say the data science team or the data science team leader selects a life cycle framework and a data science appropriate coordination framework.
+Let’s say the data science team selects a life cycle framework and a data science appropriate coordination framework.
 Then the next question is: “How do we integrate these two frameworks?”

 Unfortunately, there is not a standard approach to answer this question.

-One way to achieve this integration is defining an iteration to be one “loop” through the life cycle (phases of a project).
+One way to achieve this integration is defining an iteration to be one “loop” through the life cycle.
 An alternative approach is to have an iteration be comprised of one phase in the project life cycle.
-Yet another approach is to use the life cycle as a vocabulary, such that it’s clear which phase (or phases) the current iteration is focused on progressing.
+Yet another approach is to use the life cycle as a vocabulary.
+This way, the focus of the current iteration is clear.

 The best path forward depends on the project and the project team.
-But in any event, it should be noted that these approaches could work independently of the team using CRISP-DM, TDSP or a different life cycle framework.
+Note that these approaches could work independently of the team using CRISP-DM, TDSP or a different life cycle framework.

-This article just touches the surface of explaining what might be an appropriate data science process for a data science team.
+This article just touches the surface of explaining what might be an appropriate data science process.

-Defining and using an effective agile data science process certainly takes more time, effort and knowledge than just reading this post.
-If you are interested in understanding this topic in more depth, you could explore becoming a Certified Data Science Team Lead or our consulting services.
+Defining and using an effective agile data science process certainly requires more effort than just reading this post.
+Interested in understanding this topic in more depth?
+If so, you could explore becoming a Certified Data Science Team Lead or our consulting services.

 Read Related Posts